Primary

 Pull the V-bar to your upper chest while keeping your torso mostly upright.
 The close grip naturally tucks your elbows close to your sides.
 Focus on driving your elbows down and back toward your hips.

-Want V-Bar Lat Pulldown in your program?
+See where V-Bar Lat Pulldown fits in your weekly plan

 Attach V-bar to lat pulldown.